DIVISIONS OF PLAYUpdated Tuesday August 22, 2017 by Carlos Torres.

 All of SLYB regular season games are played at Shillito Park Baseball Fields.

-Our Cal Ripken Baseball League is comprised of Major, Minor, Rookie and T-Ball divisions, as follows (Spring season: Age as of April 30, 2016):
+Our Cal Ripken Baseball League is comprised of Major, Minor, Rookie and T-Ball divisions, as follows (Age as of April 30, 2018):

 This program is recommended for 4, 5, and 6 year olds to teach the fundamentals of hitting and fielding.
 All batters will hit from a batting tee which is adjusted to a height that allows the batter to swing level.
 Adult coaches are stationed beyond the infielders in order to provide instruction to all defensive players.
 The primary goal is to begin to instruct young players in the fundamentals of baseball in a supportive team environment.